bourzat/microsoft-movie-insights/README.md

 ## Methods
 This projects uses exploratory data analysis to uncover trends in the data.
 All relevant libraries such as `pandas`, `matplotlib` and `seaborn` have been used.

-## Results

-## Conclusions
-1. The production the production budget should be kept between a minimum of `20 million` to `70 million` dollars in order to mitigate risk and increase profits.
-2. The studio should release movies in `May` ,`June`, `July`, `November` and `December` to increase total revenue.
-3. The genre combinations `Comdey, Documentary, History`, `Adventure, Drama, Romance`, `Comedy, Documentary`, `Action, Crime` and `Musical` are the most successful genres and the production team should focus on creating movies around these.

 ## Further reading
 To find out more about this project, checkout the [notebook]() or [presentation]().